Alpakka31/rgudw/README.md

 ### Usage
 rgudw.py is easy to use
-Open your favourite terminal program and run `python3 rgudw.py path/to/games.yml`
+Open your favourite terminal program and run `python3 rgudw.py path/to/games.yml` or `python3 rgudw.py GAME12345`